matt765/atom-animation/CONTRIBUTING.md

 ## A Note of Thanks

-Thanks again for taking the time to contribute..
+Thanks again for taking the time to contribute.

 Happy coding!